Chapter 1: How To Set A Strategy

 Mitigating the risks:

-By defining proper objectives and strategy for business strategic risk can be mitigated.
+By defining proper objectives and strategies for business, strategic risks can be mitigated.
 There are a number of frameworks available which can be easily used.
 Key performance indicators are crucial and how they are defined is even more important.
-Proper defined KPI’s can give a lead on how the business is going and whether it’ heading in the right direction or not.
+Proper defined KPIs can give a lead on how the business is going and whether it’s heading in the right direction or not.

 Chapter 5: Managing Performance

-Performance management is the driving force for motivating the resource to give in their optimal.
-Regular reviews of the work, skill, feedback loops and appraisal meetings can not only reduce any communication gaps but also give a positive vibe to the resources that management is keen on their development and is striving for the personal and professional growth.
+Performance management is the driving force for motivating the resources to give at their optimal.
+Regular reviews of the work, skill, feedback loops, and appraisal meetings can not only reduce any communication gaps but also give a positive vibe to the resources, indicating that management is keen on their development and is striving for personal and professional growth.
 Employees are more satisfied in places where they get regular performance feedback.
-Strategic planning guide needs to manage performances.
-There can be number of methods for adding the ways through which performance evaluation can be highlighted.
-Feedbacks that consist of number of questions related to projects needs to be reviewed daily.
+A strategic planning guide needs to manage performance.
+There can be a number of methods for adding the ways through which performance evaluation can be highlighted.
+The feedback that consists of a number of project-related questions needs to be reviewed daily.
 In this case, more involvement is needed by the managers of the companies planning on strategic management guidelines.
-Managing performances hence, is an important part of the process of strategic planning.
+Hence, managing performance is an important part of the process of strategic planning.